minaminao/ctf-blockchain/README.md

 | [Ethernaut: 25.
 Motorbike](src/Ethernaut#25-motorbike)         | proxy contract, [EIP-1967: Standard Proxy Storage Slots](https://eips.ethereum.org/EIPS/eip-1967) |

 ### Context mismatch in `delegatecall`
-- Functions called in `delegatecall` are executed in the context of the calling contract, but if the function does not carefully consider the context, a bug will be created.
+- Functions called in `delegatecall` are executed in the context of the `delegatecall` caller contract.
+- If the function does not carefully consider the context, a bug will be created.

 | Challenge                                                 | Note, Keyword              |
 | --------------------------------------------------------- | -------------------------- |